Australian Citizenship Test Pass Rate & Statistics (2026)

 - Relied on outdated study materials from before the 2020 changes

-Among applicants who prepare properly using current materials, the pass rate is significantly higher.
-The test draws all its questions from a single official booklet — Australian Citizenship: Our Common Bond — so the content is finite and learnable.
+Among applicants who prepare properly using current materials, the pass rate is much higher.
+The test draws all its questions from a single official booklet, Australian Citizenship: Our Common Bond, so the content is finite and learnable.

 Which Section Causes the Most Failures?